Page Contributor(s): John Summerson, The Complete Guide to Climbing (By Bike), 2nd Edition; James Young, Toronto, Canada

 The top is marked by a very understated gate at the beginning of a gravel path…..as I mentioned above -- unpretentious!

-But here is the secret: serenity!
-Only two slow moving maintenance vehicles passed by the entire time - a great ride to focus solely on climbing - hearing only the birds, your tires on the road and (for me) heavy breathing.
+But here is the secret: Serenity!
+Only two slow moving maintenance vehicles passed by the entire time -- a great ride to focus solely on climbing -- hearing only the birds, your tires on the road, and (for me) heavy breathing.

-The road surface is good to very good - enough rough and patched areas to give pause on the descent but you can see them form well away and no loose gravel whatsoever.
+The road surface is good to very good -- enough rough and patched areas to give pause on the descent but you can see them form well away and no loose gravel whatsoever.